jtlapp/electron-affinity/README.md

 }
 ```

 Because this solution requires passing each API to `exposeMainApi` as type `any`, it loses the type-checking that makes sure the APIs are valid.
-The `checkMainApi` function provides a way to remedy this:
+The `checkMainApi` function remedies this:

 ```ts
 // src/backend/apis/main_apis.ts